What is the Average Settlement for a Car Accident?

-An experienced local injury lawyer will know the ins-and-outs of Missouri car accident laws, and will know how to get the most in damages for your case.
+An experienced local injury lawyer will know the ins-and-outs of Missouri car accident laws and will know how to get the most in damages for your case.
 Even if you think you can’t afford to hire a lawyer, there will be a lawyer in St. Louis that will want to help you with your car accident settlement.
 Hiring an attorney to help you with your car accident case is a smart decision because they will protect your rights, negotiate with the insurance company on your behalf, and they will know when to take a settlement offer and when to push back against the insurance company.
-Most insurance companies will try to get you to settle for the lowest amount possible for your injuries, but a good lawyer will see through that and demand for more in damages and compensation for your injuries.
+Most insurance companies will try to get you to settle for the lowest amount possible for your injuries, but a good lawyer will see through that and demand more in damages and compensation for your injuries.

 What Damages Can be Recovered?

 Typically, the most common damages that are claimed in car accidents are medical expenses, pain and suffering, emotional trauma, lost wages, and loss of consortium.
 A trusted, local St. Louis attorney will be able to analyze your case and see where the strengths and weaknesses of your claim lay.
 For a bit of context, the definitions of each of these types of damage are: